TeamWox SDK: How to Add Page into TeamWox Module

 }

-7. Compile the module and start the TeamWox server.
+6. Compile the module and start TeamWox server.
 As a result, Page 3 should display the same 'Simple Text', but now it is displayed using the template.

 Conclusion

-So, you know how TeamWox module architecture works and how to add new pages in modules.
+So, you know how does TeamWox module architecture works, how to add new pages in modules.
 We've also got acquainted with a powerful tool for data output - templates.
 Further on we plan to look closer at templates.